matloff/revisit/README.md

 * The original researcher would, when submitting a manuscript for publication, be required to include both code and data.
 In the case of code, it would be *complete*, including not only statistical operations for also data cleaning and "wrangling."
+It must be such that running it "replays" the entire set of operations on the data.

-* Other researchers -- say a referee for the manuscript or other scientists seeking to learn from the published version of the paper -- would then use the **revisit** package as follows.
+* Other researchers -- say a referee for the manuscript or other scientists seeking to learn from the published version of the paper -- would then use to **revisit** package as follows.

-   - The package would be used to "replay" the entire analysis, to check that the results match those in the manuscript/paper.

-   - The code would also be checked for coding errors.
-This would be done by hand, not by the software, but the package would facilitate it, as it would allow executing the code one line at a time, with pauses.

-   - **Most important, the package allows one to revisit the statistical analysis itself, trying alternate scenarios**.
+  The user thinks of questions involving alternate scenarios.
 What, for instance, would occur if one would more aggressively weed out outliers?
 How would the results change?
 What if different predictor variables were used, or squared and interaction terms added?
 How valid are the models and assumptions?
 What about entirely different statistical approaches?

+  In each case, the user calls a **revisit** function to run the code to the line that she wishes to modify, makes the change, then resumes running the code from that point.
+If the results are useful, the user then save the entire code, including modifications, to a new *branch*.

-As the package develops, advice and warnings will be added, especially in light of concerns that too many "false positives" are being reported in published research.
+* The package spots troublesome statistical situations, and issues advice and warnings, in light of concerns that too many "false positives" are being reported in published research.
 For example, the package may emit a message like, "Warning: small p-value does not seem to correspond to an effect of practical importance."
-Procedures for multiple inference, ranging from simple Bonferroni to advanced methods, will be made available.
+Procedures for multiple inference, are also available.

 *On the other hand, the package is not aimed to "automate" statistical analysis.*  The user decides which analyses to try, with the core package consisting of tools that facilitate exploring, recording and packaging alternative analyses.

-For instance, the user might use the package's **runb()** function to run the original author's code through, say, line 12.
-The user might then change that line, and then call **runb()** again to resume execution through line 27, then make another change there, depending on the outcome of that first change.
-If this produces interesting results, the user could then save the modified code in a *branch*.
+If the original data file is, say, **x.R**, then the branches will be named **x.1.R**, **x.2.R** and so on.
+Each branch will have a brief, user-supplied description.

 Suppose the user here is a scientist who is revisiting the original work after publication, and she wishes to share the results of her